Life on Charleston’s Sea Islands

 - Explore wildlife and diverse ecosystems at Heron Park Nature Center

 Sports, Health, & Fitness

-Kiawah and Seabrook Island are paradise for sports enthusiasts.
-Whether you are a seasoned athlete or just looking for a way to stay happy, healthy, and fit, you will find dozens of opportunities on the islands.
+Kiawah and Seabrook Island are a paradise for sports enthusiasts.
+Whether you are a seasoned athlete or just beginning your journey to be happy, healthy, and fit, you will find many recreation options on the islands.
 Some of our favorite sports activities include:

-- Championship tennis at Roy Barth Tennis Center or the Seabrook Island Racquet Club
+- Championship tennis at Roy Barth Tennis Center on Kiawah Island or the Seabrook Island Racquet Club

-- Championship golf on any of Kiawah and Seabrook’s incredible courses
+- Championship golf on any of Kiawah and Seabrook golf courses

 - Paddleboarding at Bohicket Marina

 - Jogging and walking the islands’ miles of trails